reactome/container/stand-alone-content-service/README.md

-# Stand-alone Reactome Content service
+# :construction: Stand-alone Reactome Content service :construction:

 This document explains how to build and run Reactome's ContentService as a stand-alone Docker image.